Eligibility and Requirements

 Duration of each story must be 52 mins.

 Filmmakers must submit a trailer to accompany each submission.
-The trailer may be the trailer of the proposed project or an example of the filmmaker’s previous works.
+The trailer should be kept to no more than 3 mins, and it may be the trailer of the proposed project or an example of the filmmaker’s previous works.

 The trailer should be in the form of a link with/without password.

-Archive footage should be kept to a minimum of below 7 mins.
+Archive footage should be kept to no more than 7 mins.

 Applications which are marked "private", "confidential" and/or are submitted on condition of confidence will not be accepted.